 Table 7.
-Office of the Chief Human Capital Officer and Office of Human Capital Appropriations a.
+Office of the Chief Human Capital Officer and Office ofHuman Capital Appropriations a.
 According to the explanatory statement accompanying the consolidated appropriations act, DHS is directed to ensure that this appropriation is used for "programs that directly address the shortcomings identified in [the 2006 Federal Human Capital Survey] or in a subsequent DHS survey that the Department plans to conduct."
 These programs could include the "planned DHS survey, gap analysis of mission critical occupations, hiring and retention strategies, robust diversity programs, and Department-wide education and training initiatives."
 The Secretary must submit a plan for expending the funds prior to their obligation.
 (Congressional Record, daily edition, vol. 153, December 17, 2007, p.
 H16079.)

-Account FY2008 Enacted FY2009 Request

-Salaries and Expenses CHCO \$9 \$48

-Max-HR System 0 0

-Human Resources - Operational Initiatives and HR Management Systems \$10 a 0
+Account FY2008 Enacted FY2009 Request Draft-H.R.
+6947 Senate- reported S. 3181 Salaries and Expenses CHCO \$9 \$32 \$29 \$30 Max-HR System 0 0 Human Resources - Operational Initiatives and HR Management Systems \$10 a \$15 \$10 \$10 Total \$19 \$47 \$39 \$40 Staffing (full time equivalent, FTE, positions) 53 86 not specified 79

-Total \$19 \$48

-Staffing (full time equivalent, FTE, positions) 53 86

 Sources: P.L.
-110-161, December 26, 2007; and FY2009 DHS Justifications, Departmental Management and Operations, Undersecretary for Management, Office of the Chief Human Capital Officer, p.
-USM-7.
+110-161, December 26, 2007; Draft House report, pp. 173-174; and S.Rept.
+110-396, p.
+151.

 The justification that accompanied the DHS budget request for FY2009 states that the increased funding will be used for continued support of the learning and development strategy to train the department's workforce through the Preparedness Center, the Leadership Institute, the Homeland Security Academy, and the Center for Academic and Interagency Outreach.
-The requested appropriation also will be used to fund the continued modernization of the human resources systems, including eRecruitment and ePerformance, "to implement a prototype pay for performance plan for a limited number of DHS employees," and to invest in diversity and recruitment and retention programs.
+The requested appropriation also will be used to fund the continued modernization of the human resources systems, including eRecruitment and ePerformance, "to implement a prototype pay for performance plan action has occurred.